-Remember That All Veggies Have Carbs
+Remember That Even Keto Friendly Vegetables Have Carbs

 You’ll have to remember that just because it’s a vegetable doesn’t mean it’s good for keto.
 It’s important that you are aware that all vegetable have carbs and which options are safe to keep you in ketosis.
 It also doesn’t mean you can have an endless amount like those who look for zero carb foods.
 It all adds up on keto.

 People on keto all follow a different carb count.
 Many try to stay under 50 while others try to stay under 20.
 I typically follow the under 20 rule unless I want to indulge in something that hikes me up a tad.
 And by tad I mean stay under 50.
 It doesn’t mean to have a cupcake!